daveherrald/SA-rsearch/README.md

 NOTE: the privileged_reader role is defined by this app when it is installed.

 ## Try it out
-For these sceanrios, create a simple Splunk user with the role of 'user'.
+For these sceanrios, create a simple Splunk user called 'luser' with the role of 'user'.
 This user will mimic a non-privileged user who you want to be able to access a restricted resource.
 NOTE: This is a different user than the one specified above.

 ### Scenario 1 - Read a restricted lookup table
 In this scenario, we will allow the unprivileged user access to a restricted lookup table called employeedata.csv (included wit this app).